What is Six Sigma project management?

 – Kaizen event

-Control– Quality control plan Statistical process control (SPC)
+Control– Quality control plan

-– 5S Mistake proofing (poka-yoke)
+– Mistake proofing (poka-yoke)

-DMADV
+Approach #2: DMADV

-It incorporates the following phases:
+So, DMADV incorporates the following 5 steps:

-• Define the purpose of a product, service, or project.
+• Define the purpose of a product, service, or project,

-• Measure and determine the product, service, or process characteristics that are critical for their quality, including risk and production capabilities.
+• Measure and determine the product, service, or process characteristics that are critical for their quality, including risk and production capabilities,

-• Analyze the data you have to find the best design.
+• Analyze the data you have to find the best design,

 • Verify the effectiveness of the design via simulations and a pilot program.